60.3 MB (60.0 MB compressed)

 Paprosky femur defect.
-Artwork of bone degradation in a type IIIA medial femur cortex defect (Paprosky classification system).
+Cutaway artwork of bone degradation in a type IIIA medial femur cortex defect (Paprosky classification system).
 This system is used to assess revision (replacement or repair) of a hip implant.
 The ball and socket part of the implant is at top.
 The rest of the implant consists of a shaft inside the femur (thigh bone).
 The amount of degradation in the cortical (outer) bone layer determines the amount of bone grafting needed, and whether a cementless implant can replace a cemented one.
 Type IIIA indicates a large bone defect extending down to the shaft (see C016/6620).
 Named for US surgeon Wayne G. Paprosky, the classification was developed in the 1980s and 1990s.

 Model release not required.
 Property release not required.